fabi8bit/clubbub/README.md

     - _Controls Area_

-    The Controls Area features two buttons: Shuffle, and Play
+    The Controls Area features two buttons: Shuffle and Play
       - The shuffle button creates a random combination of the story elements
       - The Play button displays the story selected according to the choice of the user and hides the Wizard Area